 Different Types of Repetitions

 Poetry is a great tool for every English classroom.
-Whether you are a middle school, high school, college, or even an ESL teacher, it is a great activity for your students to express themselves and show their inner creativity.
+Whether you are a middle school, high school, college, or even an ESL teacher, it is an amazing activity for your students to express themselves and show their inner creativity.